B'nai B'rith: 1977 Hanafi siege

+Leadership

+B’nai B’rith is led by an international president and professional executive leadership.
+As of July 2026, Robert B. Spitzer is international president, while Daniel S. Mariaschin is executive vice president and chief executive officer.

+In July 2026, B’nai B’rith announced that Evan R. Bernstein would succeed Daniel S. Mariaschin as chief executive officer starting late August.
+Mariaschin retired after 27 years as CEO.

 Community service

 From its earliest days, a hallmark of the organization's local efforts was service to the communities in which members reside.
 In 1852, that meant raising money for the first Jewish hospital in Philadelphia.

-With the ageing of the American Jewish population, service to seniors became a major focus with the first of what was to become a network of 35 senior residence buildings in more than 27 communities across the United States and more internationally; this made B'nai B'rith the largest national Jewish sponsor of housing for seniors.
+With the ageing of the American Jewish population, service to seniors became a major focus with the first of what was to become a network of 35 senior residence buildings in more than 27 communities across the United States and more internationally; this made B’nai B’rith the largest national Jewish sponsor of housing for seniors.
 The U.S. facilities, built in partnership with the Department of Housing and Urban Development (HUD), provide housing to more than 5,000 men and women of limited income, age 62 and over, of all races and religions.
 Residents pay a federally mandated rent based upon income.

 The beginning of the 21st century also saw the senior service program expand and become the Center for Senior Services.

-B'nai B'rith also includes, on its domestic agenda, tolerance issues such as advocating for hate crimes legislation as well as sponsoring a youth writing challenge, Diverse Minds.
+B’nai B’rith also includes, on its domestic agenda, tolerance issues such as advocating for hate crimes legislation as well as sponsoring a youth writing challenge, Diverse Minds.
 This annual writing contest asks high school students to create a children's book dedicated to the message of ending intolerance and bigotry.
 Winners earn college scholarships and the publication and distribution of their books to schools and libraries in their communities.

-B'nai B'rith also sponsors the Enlighten America program, the centerpiece of which is a pledge that individuals can take to refrain from using slang expressions or telling jokes based on race, sexual orientation, gender, nationality or physical or mental challenges that would serve to demean another.
+B’nai B’rith also sponsors the Enlighten America program, the centerpiece of which is a pledge that individuals can take to refrain from using slang expressions or telling jokes based on race, sexual orientation, gender, nationality or physical or mental challenges that would serve to demean another.